rasheedelkassed/CS373/index.md

 * Get the data back to the attacker

 ### How Do We Defend Against an Attack?
+There are several popular technologies and methods that lead to a decent defense against malware.
+Most, if not all, techniques are essentially content engines that interpret content rules.
+What this means is that the techniques all have a set of guidelines they use to determine whether whatever they are looking at should be allowed through or not.

 ### What is Yara?
 Yara and Yara Editor are tools that allow the matching of patterns found between files using a rule-based approach.
 This means that you create a rule based on information found within the sample files, and then search for files that have the same sort of signatures.
 These signatures are usually in the form of strings expressed like "mystring," and byte patterns/hexadecimal strings expressed as {43 72 61 7A 79}.
 You can then use these signatures with conditional statements (basically boolean statements) to match to the correct files.